HOHMANN ORBITS

 It has been technicly feasible to send a human crew to Mars since

 the mid 1980s.
-At the year 2003, however, the earliest attempt to send
+At the year 2003 the earliest attempt to send a crewed

-flight which I hope you now can appreciate.
+understanding of the duration of any human flight which I hope you now

-the Hohmann transfer.
+return arm of the Hohmann transfer.

-recalling the couple days that astronauts spent on the Moon before
+remembering the couple days that astronauts spent on the Moon before

 heading home.

-everything needed to survive and perform for a span that excedes by an
+bring from Earth every thing needed to survive and perform for a span

-order the alltime accumulated man-years spent on the Moon.
+that excedes by an order the alltime accumulated man-years spent on

 What's more, there is no hope of replenishing the Mars station.